meryambej/Cloud-Native-Fullstack-App-HiddenGems/README.md

 - Cloud-native design principles
 - Container-ready services

+### Main features
+- **Local Businesses Directory**: Support and discover local artisans, shops, and services tied to each destination
+- **Community-Driven Content**: Explore destinations shared by other travelers and contribute your own discoveries
+- **Reviews and Ratings**: Rate locations and share your experiences
+- **Events & Trip Planning**: Find upcoming events and organize travel itineraries

 ### AI Integration
 - **TunAI**: AI fine-tuned to answer tourism-related questions
 - Recommendation system for personalized travel suggestions based on budget destination